-- Cervical insufficiency: This is one condition where the cervix is not strong enough and calls for abstinence from sex especially when the fetus gets bigger and the load that the cervix must hold grows heavier
+This is one condition where the cervix is not strong enough and calls for abstinence from sex.
+Abstain from sex as the pregnancy progress because as the fetus gets bigger and the load that the cervix must hold grows heavier.

-- Genital herpes: Suppose your partner has been diagnosed with genital herpes, it is imperative that you do not have sex during your pregnancy period regardless of whether your partner experiences any kind of symptoms or not.
-You need to avoid oral sex too, if your partner is suffering from oral herpes
+Suppose your partner has been diagnosed with genital herpes, it is imperative that you do not have sex during your pregnancy period, regardless of whether your partner experiences any kind of symptoms or not.
+You need to avoid oral sex too if your partner is suffering from oral herpes

-- Any kind of other STDs: It is advised to abstain from any kind of sexual act if you or your partners have any kind of sexually transmitted diseases
+It is advised to abstain from any kind of sexual activity if you or your partners have any kind of sexually transmitted diseases

-- Placental Issues: If you happen to experience bleeding during the last two trimesters of your pregnancy, there is every chance that you may be have some kind of placental issues like placental abruption, placenta previa or placenta accreta.
+If you happen to experience bleeding during the last two trimesters of your pregnancy, there is every chance that you may have some kind of placental issues like placental abruption, placenta previa, or placenta accreta.
 In such cases, the doctor would advise you to avoid sex till you deliver your baby

-- Dilated cervix: This is one more conditions that call for abstinence from sex during pregnancy
+This is one more condition that calls for abstinence from sex during pregnancy

-- History of premature labor: If you have had a history of premature labor, doctors often advice you to abstain from sex especially during the last trimester of your pregnancy.
-The doctor would recommend to abstain from sex as when the semen comes in contact with the pregnant woman’s pelvic area or when the pregnant woman has orgasms or nipple stimulation, then all these activities can cause premature labor
+If you have had a history of premature labor, doctors often advise you to abstain from sex, especially during the last trimester of your pregnancy.
+This is because when the semen comes in contact with the pregnant woman’s pelvic area or when the pregnant woman has orgasms or nipple stimulation, it can cause contractions and premature labor.

-- History of repeated Abortions: Very often, you may have become pregnant after experiencing repeated abortions due to some reason or the other.
-In such cases also, the doctor normally advises couples not to have sex during pregnancy
+Very often, you may have become pregnant after experiencing repeated abortions due to some reason or the other.
+In such cases also, the doctor normally advises couples not to have sex during pregnancy.